lcnetdev/scriptshifter/NOTES.md

 ## `ReRomanizeRecord.bas`

 Much of the code deals with MARC records.
-No need to concern about that since the new Transliterator is meant to convert text strings to text strings.
+No need to concern about that since the new ScriptShifter is meant to convert text strings to text strings.

 Q: Is it possible (and desirable) to determine the S2R/R2S direction from user prompt rather than guessing it from the text as the legacy software seems to